 Speaking of the sleep cycle, elderly people tend to have shortened cycles compared to younger adults.
 The normal sleep cycle consists of five stages.
 Stage one, which is the beginning of the cycle, stage two which is a light and dreamless sleep, stage 3 and 4 which are the deep sleep stages and when the body repairs itself, and REM sleep, or Rapid Eye Movement sleep, which is when the mind dreams.
 Many older people do not experience stage 4 or REM sleep, cutting their cycle short and causing them to experience a night of less restful sleep.
 This is why many older people report taking naps more often, and experience fatigue much quicker over the course of the day.

 The Best Kind of Mattress for Seniors

-Position- It's important you are aware of the best way to sleep for your back whether you are a side sleeper, back sleep or if you sleep on your stomach.
+Position- It’s important you are aware of the best way to sleep for your back whether you are a side sleeper, back sleeper or if you sleep on your stomach.

 Support- A good mattress needs to promote proper spine alignment.
 This key feature relieves back pain, one of the most common ailments among older people.
 Having proper spine alignment while you sleep has many other benefits as well such as reducing facial wrinkles and acid reflux.

 Contour- The mattress should contour to your body.
 This feature is mostly found in foam mattresses and helps reduce pressure on sensitive areas of the body such as the ribs, knees, shoulders, and hips.
 Older people also commonly report pain in these areas, so a mattress that relieves the pain is a major concern when shopping.

 Temperature- Seniors deal with too many disruptions to their sleep already, they don’t need to wake up sweaty too.
 People sleep best in cooler temperatures – around 18°C (65°F) – this means that a mattress that helps maintain a cooler temperature will allow you to fall asleep faster, and make you less likely to wake up before you’re done sleeping.